-- 18. Byron Reed Gallery Explore one of the top rare coin, document and book collections in the country assembled in the late 19th century by Omaha real estate agent Byron Reed. - 19.
-Steam Locomotive Stations The steam locomotive stations are hands-on pieces that demonstrate some of the key technologies steam engines used to help the railroad expand westward. - 20.
-Trish & Dick Davidson Gallery Explore the history of transportation and commerce throughout the years. - 21.
-Harriman Family Line Stop inside the train cars to experience railroad travel in the steam engine, Pullman car, lounge car and caboose.
+18. Byron Reed Gallery - Explore one of the top rare coin, document and book collections in the country assembled in the late 19th century by Omaha real estate agent Byron Reed.

+19. Steam Locomotive Stations - The steam locomotive stations are hands-on pieces that demonstrate some of the key technologies steam engines used to help the railroad expand westward.

+20. Trish & Dick Davidson Gallery - Explore the history of transportation and commerce throughout the years.

+21. The Platform - All ages are invited to learn and play in this interactive STEAM-based (Science, Technology, Engineering, Art, and Mathematics) space.

+22. Harriman Family Line - Stop inside the train cars to experience railroad travel - in the steam engine, Pullman car, lounge car and caboose.

-- 22. Buffett Grocery Store Shop for groceries in the Buffett Grocery Store.
-This exhibit features a replica storefront of the original that opened in 1915. - 23.
-Drew's Antique Shop The exhibit features various artifacts from the museum's collection. - 24.
-Model Trains Don't miss the 100-foot-long O-scale model train layout featuring Durham Junction and several interactive stations. - 25.
-Bekins Van & Storage Company Explore the history of an early Omaha family-based business.
-This exhibit includes an original delivery truck, photographs and more. - 26.
-Stanley & Dorothy Truhlsen Lecture Hall Opened in 2007, the hall combines the museum's architectural history with distance learning technology to bring intriguing presenters from across the country to Omaha. - 27.
-Kimmel Orchard The exhibition commemorates the history of the Kimmel Orchard in Nebraska City, using a beautiful hand-painted mural, a two-story farmhouse facade and replica apple tree.
+23. Buffett Grocery Store - Shop for groceries in the Buffett Grocery Store.
+This exhibit features a replica storefront of the original that opened in 1915.

+24. Drew's Antique Shop - The exhibit features various artifacts from the museum's collection.

+25. Model Trains - Don't miss the 100-foot-long O-scale model train layout featuring Durham Junction and several interactive stations.

+26. Stanley & Dorothy Truhlsen Lecture Hall - Opened in 2007, the hall combines the museum's architectural history with distance learning technology to bring intriguing presenters from across the country to Omaha.

+27. Bekins Van & Storage Company - Explore the history of an early Omaha family-based business.
+This exhibit includes an original delivery truck, photographs and more.

+28. Kimmel Orchard - The exhibition commemorates the history of the Kimmel Orchard in Nebraska City, using a beautiful hand-painted mural, a two-story farmhouse facade and replica apple tree.